Csabix/Juliagebra/README.md

 ## Hardware Issues

-Currently Juliagebra works best, without issues on Debian 12 Linux with Xorg GNOME, using NVIDIA GPUs with NVIDIA's proprietary drivers.
+Currently Juliagebra works best, without issues on Debian 12 or Ubuntu 24.04 LTS Linux with Xorg GNOME, using NVIDIA GPUs with NVIDIA's proprietary drivers.
 Other hardware and software configurations are mostly untested.

 ### Some known Windows 11 specific issues